postmanlabs/intergalactic-apifirst/2 - next-level concepts.md

 #### If you need a working OpenAPI Specification file

-If you've fallen behind this morning, have trouble saving your OpenAPI Specification as a plain text file, or run into an error, you can access [a working example](./books-api-morning.yaml) for everything we have built this morning for the remainder of this workshop.
+If you've fallen behind this morning, have trouble saving your OpenAPI Specification as a plain text file, or run into an error, you can access [working examples](./openapi-books/) for everything we have built this morning for the remainder of this workshop.

 ## Get Into Postman